ieeh-tu-dresden/power-system-data-model/README.md

 - Topology
   - The `Rated Power` should always be defined positive (absolute value).
 - SteadyState
-  -The interaction between load models and controllers are depicted in the following schematic:
+  - The interaction between load models and controllers are depicted in the following schematic:
   ![active/reactive power schematics](./docs/power_schematics.png)

 ## <div id="installation" /> Installation